akashin/akashin.me/_posts/2017-06-25-useful-tmux-alias.md

 }
 ```

-First, we list all the available tmux sessions and then use `grep` to look for the one, that has provided name.
+First, we list all available tmux sessions and then use `grep` to look for the one, that has provided name.
-If this search succeeds, the return code of `grep` is zero and we go to the first branch of `if` statement
+If this search succeeds, the return code of `grep` is zero and we go to the first branch of the `if`
-and connect to existing session.
+statement and connect to the existing session.
 Otherwise, the return code is non-zero and we go to the second branch that creates a new session.

 There is one tricky corner-case that needs to be considered, and I leave it to readers to
 discover it :) {% sidenote "1" "what happens if there are currently no sessions?" %}

-Connecting to a tmux session *Blog* is as easy as:
+With this alias, connecting to a tmux session *Blog* is as easy as:
 ```bash
 > tmx Blog
 ```